touchlab/Kermit/README.md

 A `LogWriter` actually sends log messages to different log outputs.
 You add `LogWriter` instances to a `Logger`.

 Kermit includes a `CommonWriter` and various platform-specific `LogWriter` instances.
-Through other modules, Kermit also allows logging crash info to Crashlytics and Bugsnag.
+Through other modules, Kermit also allows logging crash info to Crashlytics, Bugsnag, and Sentry.

 For more info on included `LogWriter` types, and to create your own, see [LOG_WRITER](docs/LOG_WRITER.md)